Last updated May 11, 2022.

 Self-hypnosis induces a state of extreme relaxation and increased suggestibility to treat a host of mental and physical conditions.
 Learn how it can help you.

-The word hypnosis conjures up images of swinging pendulums and audiences being made to cluck like chickens.
+The word hypnosis conjures up images of swinging pendulums and audiences clucking like chickens.

-But hypnosis is much more than an amusing magician’s trick.
+But hypnosis is much more than an amusing entertainer’s trick.

-It’s a medically recognized technique that uses innate mental powers to promote all kinds of mental and physical improvements.
+It’s a medically recognized technique that uses the mind’s innate powers to promote improvement in all kinds of mental and physical conditions.

 With self-hypnosis, you don’t have to rely on someone else to guide you into this powerful mental state.

-Let’s examine how hypnosis and self-hypnosis work, how you can use them to improve your mind and mental well-being, and how you can put yourself into a hypnotic state of consciousness at will.
+Let’s examine how hypnosis and self-hypnosis work, how you can use them to improve your mind and mental health, and how you can induce a therapeutic hypnotic state of consciousness at will.

 How Does Hypnosis Work?